syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 Logical_value1: Required.
 This can be either TRUE or FALSE, and can be logical values, arrays, or references.

-> Note: If the given arguments do not have the logical values, XOR returns the &#35;VALUE! error value.
+N> If the given arguments do not have the logical values, XOR returns the &#35;VALUE! error value.